willcortez-workspace/willcortez-workspace/README.md

-# billcortez-workspace
+🧭 **Workspace**
-Central workspace for ongoing professional work, documentation, and operational assets.
-Maintains organized, versioned records of active projects and reference materials.
+This repository serves as a central workspace for ongoing professional work, documentation, and operational assets.
+It maintains organized, versioned records of active projects, reference materials, and evolving initiatives.